 Tim Minezaki is an energy efficiency specialist with ProspectSV providing technical expertise, project development, and relationship development to both our Buildings & Transportation Innovation Platforms.
 Prior to working with ProspectSV, Tim worked for many years as an energy efficiency consultant and engineer providing investment grade energy audits, retro-commissioning services, and implementation assistance to the high-tech, laboratory, and large commercial building sectors.
 Tim has a bachelor’s degree in environmental engineering science from UC Berkeley.
 Outside of work, he can be found backpacking, playing soccer, and brewing craft beer.

 Christian joined the ProspectSV team through the Climate Corp Bay Area fellowship program, where fellows learn valuable professional and leadership skills by working with Bay Area communities and organizations to develop and implement projects that address climate change resiliency.
 His role at ProspectSV includes leading a workforce development initiative with the Silicon Valley workforce board on electric and advanced transportation, an advanced solar-storage project and other projects.
 Christian earned his bachelor’s degree in environmental studies (with an emphasis in environmental economics and policy) from University of California, Santa Barbara.
 He is also a graduate of UCSB’s Technology Management Program, as well as a former intern for State Senator Hannah-Beth Jackson.
+Recently he has taken on managing ProspectSV’s yearly Symposium event, where he coordinates logistics.
 In his free time, Christian enjoys being active outdoors, playing and watching a variety of sports, and attending music festivals and concerts.